Şehzade Kasım: Death

 During the celebrations of the Ottoman victory at Erivan in 1635, his brothers Bayezid, Selim and Süleyman were executed, leaving Kasım as the heir apparent to the Ottoman throne.

 On 17 February 1638, Kasım was terrified of arousing any suspicion that he had designs on the throne.
 Thus he was all humility when he presented himself before Murad to pay his respects and wish him success on his expedition to reconquer Baghdad.
 Murad accepted Kasım’s wishes, and then on that same day, Murad ordered his execution.

 He was buried in Murad III's türbe, in the Hagia Sofia mosque.

-The execution of Kasim was the last case of fraticide in the Ottoman dynasty, after which the Law of Fraticide fell into disuse and was definitively replaced by agnatic seniority as a law of succession.
+The execution of Kasim was the last case of fratricide in the Ottoman dynasty, after which the Law of Fratricide fell into disuse and was definitively replaced by agnatic seniority as a law of succession.

 In popular culture

 In the television series Muhteşem Yüzyıl: Kösem, Kasım is played by Turkish actor Doğaç Yıldız.